What Test-Driven Scoffolding (TDS) does...

 The TDS code may be used in any of the following ways:

-- The TDS templates may be used as drivers for use in debugging function members that you develop, without involving any unit-testing activity.
+- Test methods based on the TDS templates may be used as drivers for use in tracing through or debugging the function members that you develop, without involving any unit-testing activity.
 For example, XSLT files or RegEx patterns can be tricky to develop, and TDS can help you exercise them by feeding them example inputs and observing the results.

 - The TDS built-in test facility may be used, instead of NUnit or Visual Studio Test, in conjunction with test methods based on the TDS templates, to generate unit-test reports on the Console.
 These reports can be saved for later comparison to verify that no significant change in behavior has occurred.